 The Berkeley Times says Nguyen's "performance is virtuosic."
 The San Francisco Chronicle warns readers, "Don't miss!"
 The San Jose Mercury News says Nguyen is "fresh and entertaining with a natural humor that runs easily from gentle to slapstick."
 Synchronized Chaos (San Francisco, CA) calls her work "effortlessly funny, heartwarming, and truly satisfying!"
 NYtheatre.com (New York City, NY) says Fortunate Daughter is "theatrical magic; a pure story, with heart, passion and humor."
 The SF Theater Blog says, “Thao P. Nguyen is multi-faceted.
 Her tale is beautifully drawn.”
 The Daily Californian (Berkeley, CA) says, “Nguyen's versatility is remarkable, and she's, not to mention, very, very funny.”

 Fortunate Daughter is directed by Martha Rynberg and was originally directed by W. Kamau Bell.
 Rynberg is a solo theater director, the instructor of the Solo Performance Workshop, and the writer and performer of Lady Parts.
-Bell, who debuted his first television series Totally Biased in August 2012 on FX, awarded Nguyen with the coveted "W. Kamau Bell Solo Performance Black Belt," a distinction which to this date has been awarded only four times.
+Bell is the star of Totally Biased (2012-2013, FX and FXX) and United Shades of America (2016-present, CNN).
+He awarded Nguyen with the coveted "W. Kamau Bell Solo Performance Black Belt," a distinction which to this date has been awarded only four times.

+Nguyen is currently a doctoral student at Stanford University's Theater & Performance Studies program, writing a dissertation on sexual violence, queer migration, and performance.
 Nguyen holds a Master of Public Health (MPH) degree from the University of California at Berkeley, a Master of Arts (MA) degree in Communication Studies with a focus on Performance Studies from San Francisco State University, and a Bachelor of Science (BS) degree in Psychology from Brown University.
 As an academic, her area of study is at the intersection of live performance, mental health, and social justice.
 She is particularly interested in increasing the visibility and understanding of issues most pertinent to populations experiencing multiple vectors of structural oppression, such as Asian American women and Queer and Trans People of Color (QTPOC).
-In the Fall of 2014, she began a doctoral program in the Theater & Performance Studies at Stanford University.
 Prior to her doctoral studies, she also was the Artistic Director for the Asian Pacific Islander Cultural Center of San Francisco.